 You'll hear "Kalimera" all over Greece, from the staff at your hotel to people you see on the street.
-"Kalimera" means "Good day!" or "Good morning!"
-It comes from kali or kalo, meaning beautiful or good, and mera, from "imera," sometimes spelled himera, meaning "day."
-Just repeat it back to whoever has greeted you, and you've successfully spoken Greek.
+"Kalimera" is used to mean "good day" or "good morning" and derives from both kali or kalo ("beautiful" or "good"), and mera from imera ("day").

-On the first day of the month, you will also sometimes hear the greeting "Kalimena" or "Kalo mena", meaning "Have a Happy Month!" or "Happy First of the Month!"
+On the first day of the month, you will sometimes hear the greeting "kalimena" or "kalo mena," meaning "have a happy month" or "happy first of the month."
 That greeting probably dates from ancient times, when the first day of the month was observed as a mild holiday, somewhat like Sundays are in some places today.

 When leaving a group for the evening, you could use one of the "good morning/evening" phrases to express a fond farewell or simply say "antío sas," which means "goodbye."
 Keep in mind, though, that kalinikta is only really used to say "goodnight" before bed while kalispera can be used throughout the evening to essentially say "see you later."

 When traveling to any foreign country, being respectful of the culture, history, and people is essential, not only to leave a good impression but to ensure you have a better time on your journey.
 In Greece, a little goes a long way when it comes to using the language.

 Like in American etiquette, two good phrases to remember are "parakaló" ("please") and "efkharistó" ("thank you").
 Remembering to ask nicely and give thanks when someone's offered you something or provided a service will help you integrate with the locals—and will likely get you better service and treatment.